Bill-Gray/PDCursesMod/docs/MANUAL.md

    since it's not freed by endwin().
 This function is usually not needed.
 In PDCurses, the parameter must be the value of SP, and delscreen() sets SP to NULL.

-   PDC_free_memory_allocations() frees all memory allocated by PDCurses, including SP and any platform-dependent memory.
-It should be called after endwin(),  not instead of it.
-It need not be called,  because remaining memory will be freed at exit;  but it can help in diagnosing memory leak issues by ruling out any from PDCurses.

-   Note that SDLn and X11 have known memory leaks within their libraries, which appear to be effectively unfixable.

    set_term() does nothing meaningful in PDCurses, but is included for compatibility with other curses implementations.